Interracial marriage: Complications

 A 2008 study by Jenifer Bratter and Rosalind King conducted on behalf of the Education Resources Information Center examined whether crossing racial boundaries in the United States increased the risk of divorce.
 Comparisons across marriage cohorts revealed that, overall, interracial couples have higher rates of divorce, particularly for those that married during the late 1980s.
 A 2009 study by Yuanting Zhang and Jennifer Van Hook also found that interracial couples were at increased risk of divorce.
 One consistent finding of this research was that gender is significantly related to divorce risk.
 Interracial marriages involving a White woman have a higher risk of divorce, as compared with interracial marriages involving Asian or Black women (interracial marriages involving Black women showed a decreased risk of divorce, lower than non-interracial marriages).

 According to authors Stella Ting-Toomey and Tenzin Dorjee, the increased risk of divorce observed in couples with a White wife may be related to decreased support from family members and friends.
-They note that White women were viewed as "unqualified" by their non-White in-laws to raise and nurture mixed race children, due to their lack of experience in "navigating American culture as a minority".
-A 2018 study by Jennifer Bratter and Ellen Whitehead found that white women with mixed race children were less likely to receive family support than were non-white women with mixed race children.
+They note that White women were viewed as unqualified by their non-White in-laws to raise and nurture mixed race children, due to their lack of experience in "navigating American culture as a minority".
+A 2018 study by Jenifer Bratter and Ellen Whitehead found that white women with mixed race children were less likely to receive family support than were non-white women with mixed race children.

 In one study, White women married to Black men were more likely to report incidents of racial discrimination in public, such as inferior restaurant service or police profiling, compared to other interracial pairings.
 Such discriminatory factors may place these marriages at an increased risk of divorce.
 A study published in 2008 reported a lower risk of divorce for inter-ethnic marriages between Hispanics and non-Hispanic Whites.
 However, another study, published in 2011, found that these intermarriages were at an increased risk of divorce.
 Gender was found to be related to the probability of divorce, with marriages involving White women and Hispanic men having the highest risk of divorce.

 Benefits

 Positive interracial encounters

 A benefit of interracial marriages is that it increases the opportunity for positive interracial encounters.
-Research has found a reduction in prejudice and discrimination towards members of an out-group (someone from whom one has a different racial identity) when one has positive interracial encounters.
-For instance, a meta-analysis by Pettigrew and Tropp (as cited in Latson) found intergroup friendship was associated with decreased intergroup prejudice.
+Research conducted by Pettigrew and Tropp (as cited in Latson) has found a reduction in prejudice and discrimination towards members of an out-group (someone from whom one has a different racial identity) when one has positive interracial encounters.
+Pettigrew and Tropp found intergroup friendships were associated with decreased intergroup prejudice.
 This can be explained by the "Contact Hypothesis" which is the idea that intergroup contact under appropriate conditions can effectively reduce in-group out-group prejudice.
 This contact does not have to be direct, but it could also be vicarious.
 For instance, Wright et al. found Caucasians who report knowing another Caucasian with an inter-race friend had fewer negative attitudes about non-Caucasians regardless of direct level of contact.